Flight 93 families hope heroism award helps keep story alive - WTMJ

 But even for states that do mention the subject, standards are generally a guide for teachers and not a requirement, leaving teachers with substantial autonomy on how and what to teach.

-In a 2019 survey of teachers and how they teach the subject, he heard many say they were seeing an increase in students repeating conspiracy theories about Sept.
+In a 2019 survey of teachers and how they teach the subject, Stoddard heard many say they were seeing an increase in students repeating conspiracy theories about Sept.
 11 in class.

 Even educators who teach it are sometimes uncertain where to place the material, or in which course.
 The subject often gets tacked onto the end of U.S. history courses that go in chronological order.